Table of Contents

 Before we explore a few causes of coughing fits, let’s first review the different types of coughs and what they mean:

-- Wet cough: occurs when the body produces mucus or phlegm that is then coughed up.
-This type of cough is often associated with a respiratory infection or chronic lung condition.4
+- Wet cough.
+Wet coughs happen when the body produces mucus or phlegm that’s coughed up.
+This type of cough, also known as a “productive cough,” is usually associated with a chronic lung condition or respiratory infection.4

-- Chronic cough: a persistent cough that lasts for more than eight weeks.6 Accompanying symptoms may include coughing up mucus, wheezing, and shortness of breath.
+- Chronic cough.
+This is a persistent cough that lasts over eight weeks.6 When dealing with a chronic cough, you may also notice you’re coughing up mucus, wheezing, and experiencing shortness of breath.

-Experiencing uncontrollable coughing, whether it’s a persistent dry cough or a cough that produces phlegm, can be disruptive or alarming.
-Therefore, it’s important to recognize that a frequent cough accompanied by other symptoms (e.g., infection, shortness of breath, vomiting) often indicate something more serious.8
+Severe coughing fits can be both disruptive or worrisome.
+It’s important to keep in mind that a frequent cough accompanied by other symptoms (e.g., infection, shortness of breath, vomiting) can indicate something more serious is going on.8

-Coughing fits can be caused by a wide range of acute and chronic factors.
-Let’s now delve into a few of the culprits.
+Coughing fits can stem from a range of acute and chronic factors.
+Let’s delve into a few of the culprits.

 Infections

-In many cases, acute coughing fits are a result of upper and lower respiratory infections, including:
+Acute coughing fits can result from upper and lower respiratory infections, including:

 - Common cold